stackbit-projects/wbify-bc0c1/content/pages/about.md

   - type: grid_section
     section_id: team
     title: The Team
-    subtitle: An optional subtitle of the section
+    subtitle: The team we are proud of
     col_number: three
     grid_items:
       - title: Azam Gill